 Four & Twenty Blackbirds takes the flavor of boozy, creamy eggnog and pours it into a gingersnap crumb crust.
 There are plenty of eggs, and a little grogg (here, dark rum).

-Entries tagged with 'four and twenty blackbirds'
+'four and twenty blackbirds' on Serious Eats

 This recipe is my attempt to re-create the original version of this pie from the Brooklyn pie shop, Four and Twenty Blackbirds.
 It comes pretty darn close to replicating the original, which features a flaky all-butter crust, a layer of rich ganache, and a layer of gooey oatmeal that gets all caramelized and crisp on top.